oliverdelancey/lanimret/README.md

 # lanimret

-*lanimret* is a simple, clear module giving full terminal control on \*nix systems.
-The detested *curses* library will never have to show its face in your code again.
+`lanimret` (`terminal` backwards) is a simple, clear module giving full terminal control on \*nix systems.
+The detested `curses` library will never have to show its face in your code again.

 ## Dependencies

-*lanimret* only uses modules from CPython's standard library.
+`lanimret` only uses modules from `CPython`'s standard library.

 ## Installation

-### Github

 ```bash
 git clone https://github.com/oliversandli/lanimret.git
 ```

+Place the `lanimret.py` file in your project.

 ## Wiki